After you apply – Guardians and administrators

 2 We contact you and the person the application is about

-We assess your application, including the risk and urgency of the situation and contact you within two weeks to:
+We assess your application, including the risk and urgency of the situation and contact you to:

 • talk to the person the application is about to understand what’s important to them and explain the process